Ingrid Andress says she was drunk, going to rehab after National Anthem at the MLB Home Run Derby

 "I'm not going to bull**** y'all, I was drunk last night," she wrote on social media, "I'm checking myself into a facility today to get the help I need."

 "That was not me last night," she said.
-"I apologize to the MLB, all the fan, and this country I love so much for that rendition.
+"I apologize to MLB, all the fans, and this country I love so much for that rendition.
 I'll let y'all know how rehab is I hear it's super fun."

 Ahead of the derby on Monday, she announced her single "Colorado 9" would come out on July 24.
 Her Instagram has relatively few posts, all of which focus on her music, and the comments are turned off.